tobiasgerstenberg/causal_cognition/README.md

 __Perceiving causation__

 - Rips, L. J. (2011).
 Causation from perception.
-Perspectives on Psychological Science, 6(1), 77-97.
+Perspectives on Psychological Science, 6(1), 77--97.
 - Scholl, B. J. & Tremoulet, P. D. (2000).
 Perceptual causality and animacy.
-Trends in Cognitive Sciences, 4(8), 299-309.
+Trends in Cognitive Sciences, 4(8), 299--309.

 __Perception or cognition?__

 - Bechlivanidis, C. & Lagnado, D. A. (2016).
 Time reordered: Causal perception guides the interpretation of temporal order.
-Cognition, 146, 58-66.
+Cognition, 146, 58--66.
 - Woodward, J. (2011).
 Causal Perception and Causal Cognition.
-Perception, Causation, and Objectivity, 229-263.
+Perception, Causation, and Objectivity, 229--263.

 ##### 5/6/19: Causal learning

 __The development of causal reasoning__

 - Gopnik, A., Glymour, C., Sobel, D., Schulz, L., Kushnir, T., & Danks, D. (2004).
 A theory of causal learning in children: Causal maps and Bayes nets.
-Psychological Review, 111, 1-31.
+Psychological Review, 111, 1--31.
 - Frosch, C. A., McCormack, T., Lagnado, D. A., & Burns, P. (2012).
 Are Causal Structure and Intervention Judgments Inextricably Linked?
 A Developmental Study.
-Cognitive Science, 36, 261-285.
+Cognitive Science, 36, 261--285.

 __Causal learning in adults__

 - Lagnado, D. A., Waldmann, M. R., Hagmayer, Y., & Sloman, S. A. (2007).
 Beyond covariation.
-In Causal learning: Psychology, philosophy, and computation (pp. 154-172).
+In Causal learning: Psychology, philosophy, and computation (pp. 154--172).
 Oxford University Press.
 - Bramley, N. R., Gerstenberg, T., Mayrhofer, R., & Lagnado, D. A. (2018).
 Time in causal structure learning.
-Journal of Experimental Psychology: Learning, Memory, and Cognition, 44(12), 1880-1910.
+Journal of Experimental Psychology: Learning, Memory, and Cognition, 44(12), 1880--1910.
 - Griffiths, T. L. & Tenenbaum, J. B. (2005).
 Structure and strength in causal induction.
-Cognitive Psychology, 51(4), 334-384.
+Cognitive Psychology, 51(4), 334--384.

 ##### 5/13/19: Causal reasoning

 __Causal reasoning based on observations and interventions__

 - Sloman, S. A. & Lagnado, D. A. (2005).
 Do we `do'?.
-Cognitive Science, 29(1), 5-39.
+Cognitive Science, 29(1), 5--39.
 - Waldmann, M. R. & Hagmayer, Y. (2005).
 Seeing versus doing: two modes of accessing causal knowledge.
-Journal of Experimental Psychology: Learning, Memory, and Cognition, 31(2), 216-227.
+Journal of Experimental Psychology: Learning, Memory, and Cognition, 31(2), 216--227.
 - Krynski, T. R. & Tenenbaum, J. B. (2007).
 The role of causality in judgment under uncertainty.
-Journal of Experimental Psychology: General, 136(3), 430-450.
+Journal of Experimental Psychology: General, 136(3), 430--450.

 __The problem of causal selection__

 - Hesslow, G. (1988).
 The problem of causal selection.
-In Contemporary science and natural explanation: Commonsense conceptions of causality, Brighton, UK, 1988 (pp. 11-32).
+In Contemporary science and natural explanation: Commonsense conceptions of causality, Brighton, UK, 1988 (pp. 11--32).
 Harvester Press.
-- Woodward, J. (2015).
+Woodward, J. (2015).
 The problem of variable choice.
-Synthese.
+Synthese, 193(4), 1047--1072.

 ##### 5/20/19: Causal judgment

 __Intuitive physics__

 - White, P. A. (2006).
 The causal asymmetry.
-Psychological Review, 113(1), 132-147.
+Psychological Review, 113(1), 132--147.
 - Mayrhofer, R. & Waldmann, M. R. (2014).
 Indicators of causal agency in physical interactions: The role of the prior context.
 Cognition, 132(3), 485-490.
 - Sanborn, A. N., Mansinghka, V. K., & Griffiths, T. L. (2013).
 Reconciling intuitive physics and Newtonian mechanics for colliding objects.
-Psychological Review, 120(2), 411-437.
+Psychological Review, 120(2), 411--437.

 __The role of normative expectations__